Cycling Bali: A Smashing 5 days Itinerary + Hacks & Bike Touring Stories

 the so-called ballwasher

-Bali’s is located very close to the equator, therefore you can expect an average year-round temperature around 30°C, with a humidity level of about 85%.
+Bali is located very close to the equator, therefore you can expect an average year-round temperature of around 30°C, with a humidity level of about 85%.
 Bali’s central mountain area is cooler and also rainier than the coastal areas.
 Temperatures can drop to 15 degrees in certain areas higher up near the volcanoes, like Kintamani.

 Overall, in our humble opinion, the best time for a bike trip in Bali is the end or beginning of the rainy season, when the skies are often cloudy.
 We think this is the best time to cycle the whole of South East Asia, following the end of the rainy season.